 Content writing for a website can be a daunting task for many website owners.
-Copy and design are critical to you being able to sell your product/service and they are very much dependent on each other.
+Copy and design are critical to successful website and they are very much dependent on each other.
 Great copy with poor design, or vice versa just won’t work if you want to create an offer that compels your website visitors to take action.

 There is no perfect formula, but with the help of our 10 step process you too can create amazing content for your website.